Trade-System-Informatica/react-pwa-install/README.md

 ## forked

-- forked on amt-pub/react-pwa-install fork (unmerged PR) to allow to use customized texts
+- forked from teuteuf/react-pwa-install to update to MUI v5 and React v17
-- minor changes on on popup

 ## The problem this package is trying to solve